MorganKryze/ConsoleAppVisuals/docs/introduction/menus_management.md

 ```

 > [!IMPORTANT]
-> We add `using ConsoleAppVisuals.Enums;` to the using statements to use the `Placement` and `TextAlignment` enums.
+> We will add `using ConsoleAppVisuals.Enums;` to the using statements to use the `Placement` and `TextAlignment` enumerations.

 And your cleaned `Program.cs` file should look like this:

 [!code-csharp[](../assets/code/ProgramDemo.cs?highlight=4)]

 > [!TIP]
 > Each section is independent.
 I recommend you to overwrite the `Program.cs` file with the code of each section to avoid any confusion.
-Attention: the last section has two code blocks for one example!

 ## The `ScrollingMenu` element